Henrique (footballer, born 1994)

-Henrique Silva Milagres (born 25 April 1994), commonly known as Henrique, is a Brazilian professional footballer who plays as a left-back for Ligue 1 club Lyon.
+Henrique Silva Milagres (born 25 April 1994), commonly known as Henrique, is a Brazilian professional footballer who plays as a left-back for Azerbaijan Premier League club Turan Tovuz.

 Career

 Vasco da Gama

 Henrique joined Vasco da Gama in 2003.
 He played for the club's senior side from 2013 to 2021, making a total of 192 appearances and scoring 1 goal across all competitions.

 Lyon

 On 29 June 2021, Henrique signed a three-year contract with Ligue 1 club Lyon.